1) Remind yourself of the long run

 Above anything else, always remind yourself of why it is that you play poker.
 Because you are a winning player!
 No matter how bad a session may get, your time is well spent at the tables because in the long run you are profitable.

-A great way to constantly remind yourself of this is to simply set a HEM graph as the background on your desktop.
+A great way to constantly remind yourself of this is to simply set a Pokertracker graph as the background on your desktop.
 See that line that goes up and to the right?
 That is why you can laugh about all the bad beats and coolers.

 2) Keep sessions short

 I generally don't like to play more than 3 hours at a time.
 I find that I tend to get hungry, bored or tired if I go beyond that.
 All of which can have a negative impact on my game.
 Your number of hours or hands might be more or less.
 Whats important is to know what it is and stick to it.
 The only time that you should play beyond it is when you are running well and the games are amazing.